CamiloOspinal/CamiloOspinal/README.md

 on Alzheimer's and brain studies.
 My contribution for them was to be a sort of "scientific assessor", because they need to improve their knowledge in the MRI physics, so I studied the topic and gave a couple of talks for the group members (doctors, bioengineers, among others).
 I like so much neuroscience, therefore I was happy there interweaving it with physics.
+* CODEAC: I was a speaker at the First Aerospace Development Congress of Colombia (CODEAC) in October 2023, organized by the Aerospace Engineering undergraduate program at the University of Antioquia.
+On that occasion, I gave a talk about space nuclear propulsion, focusing particularly on pulse nuclear propulsion, as well as nuclear thermal and electric propulsion.
+Additionally, I wrote an article for this purpose, which was considered by the congress organizers to be submitted to the journal 'Ciencia y Poder Aéreo,' a doctoral-level publication by the Colombian Air Force.
+(Sadly I am not a doctor, so this subtracted points :c).

 Currently, I'm interested in too many things at the moment, I have to be honest, I like too many topics to choose only one, but I have been exploring planetary sciencie branch, so I will be working on that for a while.
 The only thing I know is that I would like to specialize in theoretical astronomy.

 Someone told me that it could be a good idea to upload my courses projects and tasks here, maybe it could be of help for someone and maybe you can build some better works with this.
 Also is a kind of academic diary for me.